When can I apply for Housing?

 When will your application be completed?

 Once you finish all pages on the application and pay the $100 non-refundable application fee, your application is complete.
-Your complete date will not populate until we assign you to a room, and your application will still indicate “application not complete” until your assignment is made in June.
-All new residential students who see three green check marks on the front page of the housing application have fulfilled the necessary housing application requirements.
+Your complete date will not populate until we assign you to a room, and your application will still indicate “application not complete” until your assignment is made.

 How will you be assigned a roommate?